magicdawn/raycast-extension-search-repo-issues/README.md

 Two modes

-- local filter: list all issues of the repo conffigured, and filter with local fzf search. initial list all is slow, but have a instant search experience later. (cache for 1d)
+- local filter: list all issues of the repo conffigured, and filter with local fuzzy search. initial list all is slow, but have a instant search experience later. (cache for 1d)
 - github api search: search via github api every time

 ## License